zzm634/typeorm-no-arp/docs/select-query-builder.md

 ## Streaming result data

 You can use `stream` which returns you a stream.
-Streaming returns you raw data and you must handle entity transformation manually:
+Streaming returns you raw data, and you must handle entity transformation manually:

 ```typescript
 const stream = await dataSource